Brain Games for Dogs: How to Engage Your Pup’s Brain

 There are several significant benefits to giving your dog’s brain a workout.
 While it’s important to make sure your dog gets enough physical activity each day, it’s equally important that they get enough mental exercise too.

 In fact, a mental workout can tire your dog out more than a physical one.
-That’s why mental exercise is so helpful for decreasing hyperactivity, boredom, and destructive behaviours.
-One of the most common reasons dogs chew on things they shouldn’t or get destructive is boredom.
+Research shows that mental stimulation is helpful for:

 Health-wise, it helps to keep the mind sharp, which can keep it healthy.
-It helps to exercise brain muscles, improving cognition and memory.
 It can even help to discourage the development of conditions such as cognitive canine disfunction (AKA doggie dementia).
-It can also significantly relieve stress.

 And brain games for dogs are an easy way to provide that mental stimulation.